Louis Sloss: Biography

 Sloss served on the Board of Regents of the University of California and a trustee of the San Francisco Public Library.
 He served as president of Congregation B'nai Israel in Sacramento.

 Personal life

 In 1855, he married Philadelphia-native Sarah Greenebaum.
 They had five children: Bella Sloss Lilienthal, Leon Sloss, Louis Sloss Jr., Joseph Sloss, and Judge Marcus C. Sloss.

+Sloss Sr. built the Lilienthal–Orville Pratt House (1876) at 1818–1824 California Street, San Francisco; it is a San Francisco Designated Landmark since 1973.

 The Liberty Ship, SS Louis Sloss, is named after him.